A residential substance abuse treatment group holding hands in a meeting.

 Though other levels of care have their benefits, there are distinct advantages to residential substance abuse treatment when a client’s substance abuse problem is severe enough.

-1. The Treatment Environment is Safe and Monitored
+1. The Residential Treatment Environment is Safe and Monitored

 It’s not uncommon for drug and alcohol users to be approached by using peers in early recovery, or to discover a secret stash they had forgotten about while in a blackout.
 Additionally, family dynamics in early recovery can present many challenges before either side has had much of a chance to sort out their resentments, guilt, and fears individually.
 The early recovery process is a major life transition, and it’s not easy.